 RCC Safe Contact Guidelines

-Please call to cancel your appointment and do not enter the office if you answer yes to any of the following criteria:
+Please call to schedule a telehealth appointment and do not enter the office if you answer yes to any of the following criteria:

 been in contact with anyone testing positive for COVID-19 in the past 14 days

-currently presenting symptoms of cough, fever, sneezing, aches and pains, or nausea
+currently presenting symptoms of cough, fever, sneezing, aches and pains, nausea, or loss of taste or smell.

 Everyone deserves support for challenges with understandable life stressors such as relationships, school, and work.